freiksenet/lands_of_mana/README.md

       - [ ] forests
       - [ ] mountains
   - [ ] city and city buildings
-  - [ ] sites and site control
   - [ ] building new units
   - [ ] unit stats
   - [ ] building new cities
-  - [ ] unexplored terrain, fog of war, visibility
   - [ ] spellcasting ui and spending mana to cast spell
   - [ ] prototype "big window" ui for things like research, agent, etc
-  - [ ] notification and event ui
   - [ ] prototype spells
     - [ ] persistent spell with upkeep
     - [ ] time limited spell